The Easy Guide to English Subject-Verb Agreement

 Mumps is a common childhood disease.

-Mumps is the name of a single disease, so it is a singular noun despite the “s” on the end.
+Why?
+Mumps looks like it is plural, but "mumps" is really the name of a single disease, so it is a singular noun despite the “s” on the end.

-There are some other names that are plural (ending with “s”) which require singular verbs.
+There are some other names that are plural (ending with “s”) but which require singular verbs.

 The United Nations is in New York City.